animus

 The argument, in full.

+Aristotle framed human excellence as balance between opposing failures.
+Hegel made contradiction the engine of history.
+Jung traced it into the structure of the psyche.
 Every serious inquiry into human nature arrives at the same friction: the conflict between who you are and what you refuse to face.

 Modern personality science reached the same conclusion from the opposite direction.
 Map human behavior across large populations and the same structure appears: stable dimensions organized as polarities.
-Every trait carries an opposing tendency.
-Every strength casts a shadow.
+The researchers were not looking for opposites.
+The data forced them there.

+The structure is ancient.
 The instrument is new.

 Opposites are the fundamental structure of reality.